AmatulSaboor/AmatulSaboor/README.md

 - **Link**: [ShopEasy GIT Repo](https://github.com/AmatulSaboor/shopeasy)

 ### 2: FreeSpace
-- **Description**:  A final project to develop a website that connects frequent flyers with excess luggage space to people who want to send stuff
+- **Description**:  A website that connects frequent flyers with excess luggage space to individuals who need to send items.
+Users can create posts by providing details like departure and arrival cities, dates, weight, price per kg, and volume.
+The platform features a search option with multiple filters such as weight, date, city, and country, helping users find the most relevant posts.
+Those looking to send items can browse the available posts, select the one that suits their needs, and contact the post owner.
+The post owner receives a notification and can mark the message as read to initiate private communication, making the process seamless and efficient.
 - **Role**: Project Baceknd Developer
 - **When**: Nov 2021
 - **Technologies**: MERN stack